shage001/top-contributor/README.md

 # top-contributor

-Experiment to see if github has limits on frequency or number of
+Experiment to see if github has limits on frequency or number of commits